GfSE/SAF-Specification/developing-saf/concept/concepts.md

 1..* [System Partial Function](#System-Partial-Function) SPFNallocatedToAPE 1 [Abstract Physical Element](#Abstract-Physical-Element)

 exposed in viewpoint [Physical Functional Mapping Viewpoint](../viewpoints/Physical-Functional-Mapping-Viewpoint.md)

+realized by Attribute "function" of SAF_PhysicalItem referencing SAF_SystemFunction

 Specifies the fact that a System Partial Function is assigned to an Abstract Physical Element.
 Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Physical SOI Element Role